-15.2.2 Use of Removal and Reflection:
+18.1.4 Use of the Removal and Reflection room:

-- Supervision of students will be done by Pastoral Support Officers and Inclusion staff. - Students may be placed in R&R following an incident which is being investigated internally in order to provide a safe space to provide a written statement - Work will be provided by both faculties and PSOs. - Students will remain in the Removal and Reflection area during social times. - Students will be escorted to the dining room by the Removal and Reflection coordinator at the end of period 4 to collect their lunch, and will return to the Removal and Reflection room to eat it. - Students' work, where appropriate, will be put in individual teachers' pigeon holes to be reviewed.
-It is expected that should a student be placed in Removal and Reflection they work calmly, quietly and respectfully throughout the day.
-Failure to do this could lead to further sanctions. - In case of fire evacuation, students in Removal and Reflection will be told to join their tutor groups to be registered.
-They are then required to return to the Removal and Reflection room when the 'all clear' has been given. - Students will attend Removal and Reflection between 8.45am and 16.10.
-It will be the parent's responsibility to arrange transport home. - If students misbehave whilst in attendance they will be given a reminder with up to three warnings and will be removed to have a reinforcement conversation with the On Call member of staff.
-Any further misbehavior will result in referral to the Assistant Headteacher Behaviour & Attitudes and the Headteacher where a suspension of an alternative to a suspension sought.
+- Supervision of students will be done by the Removal and Reflection coordinator and Inclusion staff. - Students will remain in the Removal and Reflection area during social times. - Students will be escorted to the dining room by the Removal and Reflection coordinator at the end of period 4 to collect their lunch, and will return to the Removal and Reflection room to eat it. - Students' work, where appropriate, will be put in individual teachers' pigeon holes to be reviewed.
+It is expected that should a student be placed in Removal and Reflection they work silently throughout the day.
+Failure to do this could lead to further sanctions such as repeating the day or a suspension.

+- In case of fire evacuation, students in Removal and Reflection will be told to join their tutor groups to be registered.
+They are then required to return to the Removal and Reflection room when the 'all clear' has been given. - Students may be given permission to leave the Removal and Reflection room to use the toilet.
+The only toilets the students will be permitted to use are in the Green Building.
+Students will have to wear a toilet pass on a lanyard around their neck and should not be seen in any other area of the academy.
+If they are seen, please contact the Removal and Reflection room or on call. - Students will attend Removal and Reflection between 8.30am and 16.00.
+It will be the parent's responsibility to arrange transport home.